 Perform an evaluation of the game via conducting a survey to collect data.

-Analyse the data for answers and compare them to research found.
+Analyse the data for answers and compare them to prior research

 A First-Class Project will:

-Undertake an in-depth review of academic literature surrounding puzzle and horror games with the psychological effect they both have on human brains.
+Undertake an in-depth review of academic literature surrounding puzzle games with the psychological effect they both have on supporting knowledge retention and logic.

 Create a game and technical design document.